sbyrnes/bloom.js/README.md

 Usage
 ========
     var BloomFilter = require('bloom.js');

+    var filter = new BloomFilter();

 Add a value to the filter:

-    BloomFilter.add(value);
+    filter.add(value);

 Check set membership:

-    BloomFilter.contains(value);
+    filter.contains(value);

 That's all you need for basic usage.

 Advanced Usage
 ========
+The performance of a bloom filter is directly related to three factors:
+ * The number of values in the filter set
+ * The number of hashes to apply to values
+ * The number of buckets in the bit vector

+The number of values in the filter set are determined by your use case, so it is common to tune the other two based on your needs.
+To do that you can optionally provide them to the constructor:

+	var filter = new BloomFilter(number_of_buckets, number_of_hashes);

 If you'd like to use a BloomFilter between sessions or restarts, you can serialize the filter and restore it later.
 This is accomplished through some convenience methods:

-    var data = BloomFilter.getDate();
+    var data = filter.getDate();

 And load it later:

-    BloomFilter.loadData(data);
+    filter.loadData(data);

 How does it work?
 ========
 Bloom filters work by taking a given input and hashing it many times.
-Every hash results in a value which maps to an entry in a byte array.
-Ideally, if you have enough hash functions that are sufficiently independent, the resulting sequence of hash values (the "signature" of the value) should be unique.
+Every hash results in a value which maps to an entry in a bit vector.
+Ideally, if you have enough hash functions that are sufficiently independent, the resulting sequence of hash values (the "signature" of the value) will be unique.

-When a new entry is added, all of these hashes are run on the input and the value of the entry in the byte array corresponding to the value is set to 1.
-Note that this means a single entry may touch dozens of entries in the byte array.
+To start, the bit vector is initialized to all zeroes.
+When a new entry is added, all of the hash functions are run on the input and the value of the entry in the byte array corresponding to each hash value is set to 1.
+Note that this means a single entry may touch dozens of entries in the byte array (if there are dozens of hash functions).
 While many different inputs may attempt to set the same entry to 1, it will only be set once.

 When you want to see if an entry is a member of the set, you simply apply the same hash functions and see if all the corresponding entries are 1.
 If no then you have not seen the entry before.
 If yes, you MIGHT have seen it before but you can't be sure (It is possible that a random array of other entries happen to set all those values to 1).
 However, with proper implementation the chances of a false positive are very low (less than 1%).